frinalin/exploratory-projects/README.md

 # exploratory-projects

-Short, descriptive data visualizations and analysis
+Short projects, including data manipulation and cleaning, analysis, and visualizations

 ## aamc-pipeline

-#### Describes trends in outcomes over the years 1979-2020 for Black applicants to U.S. medical schools.
+#### Trends in outcomes for Black applicants to U.S. medical schools, over the years 1979-2020.

 - Acceptance rates and graduation rates for Black students lag behind white and Asian peers.
 - Medical schools associated with historically Black colleges and universities (HBCUs) continue to play an important role in graduating Black physicians.